samjhill/channel/TRUENAS_QUICK_START.md

 ### 2. Prepare Storage (One-time setup)

+**⚠️ IMPORTANT: Data Safety**
+- The setup script will check for existing data before creating ZFS datasets
+- If you already have media files in a directory, the script will warn you
+- **Always use your existing media location** - don't create new datasets over existing data
+- If your media is already on a Samba share, skip creating the media dataset

 **Option A: Using the setup script** (recommended)
 ```bash
 # Clone repository to a user dataset (NOT /mnt/apps/applications)